Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_fee_distribution/emission_layer_overview.md

 ## Overview

-The Emission Layer governs the controlled generation of ArosCoin (AROS) in response to validated, risk-assessed transactional activity.
+The Fee Distribution Layer governs the controlled generation of ArosCoin (AROS) in response to validated, risk-assessed transactional activity.
 Unlike traditional systems that rely on staking, mining, or fixed inflation, AST uses a dynamic, event-triggered mechanism rooted in Proof of Transaction (PoT) to determine when tokens may be minted.

 This layer ensures that every minted AROS token is:
 - Causally linked to legitimate transaction flow,